stuartellis/tf-tasks/README.md

 The SHA256 hash in the locals provides a unique identifier for each instance of the root module.
 This enables us to have a short `handle` that we can use in any kind of resource name.
 For example, we might create large numbers of Lambdas in an AWS account with different TF root modules, and they will not conflict if the name of each Lambda includes the `handle`.

-For convenience, the tooling includes tasks to show the same SHA256 hashes, so that you can match deployed resources to the code that produced them:
+For convenience, the tooling includes tasks to calculate the handle and the full SHA256 hash, so that you can match deployed resources to the code that produced them:

 ```shell
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:instance:handle
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:instance:sha256
 ```

-The example code deploys an AWS Parameter Store parameter that has the SHA256 hash, and also attaches an `InstanceSha256` tag to every resource.
+The provided module code also deploys an AWS Parameter Store parameter that has the SHA256 hash, and attaches an `InstanceSha256` tag to every resource.
 This enables us to query AWS for resources by instance.

-> The test in the unit template includes code to set the value of the variable `tft_edition` to a random string with the prefix `tt`.
+> The provided test setup in each unit includes code to set the value of the variable `tft_edition` to a random string with the prefix `tt`.
 This means that test copies of resources have unique identifiers and will not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules